After lifetime with the poor, Mother Teresa speeds to sainthood

 The Roman Catholic Church has more than 10,000 saints, many of whom had to wait centuries before their elevation.

-But Mother Teresa, one of the most recognisable faces of the 20th century, was put on the fast track to sainthood after dying of a heart attack on Sept.
+But Mother Teresa, one of the most recognizable faces of the 20th century, was put on the fast track to sainthood after dying of a heart attack on Sept.
 5, 1997.

 The late Pope John Paul II bent Vatican rules to allow the procedure to establish her case for sainthood to be launched two years after her death instead of the usual five, and she was beatified in 2003.